SioKCronin/swarmopt/README.md

 ## Tools

-* Test Runner: select algorithms to compare mean performance and convergence time
+* **Test Runner** - select algorithms to compare mean performance and convergence time
-* Animations: watch animations of search behavior for each algorithm, and compare movement patterns across algorithms
+* **Animations** - watch animations of search behavior for each algorithm, and compare movement patterns across algorithms

 ## Collaborators welcome